Onlineberatung/documentation/docs/releases/frontend.md

 ### Unreleased

+No unreleased changes yet.

+### 2021-05-04

-Update tag to `dockerImage.v.XXX` in the `.env` file - no additional changes necessary.
+Update tag to `dockerImage.v.156-release-2021-05-04` in the `.env` file - no additional changes necessary.

 ### 2021-04-13